parasbigstep/loopback.io/pages/en/lb4/Application.md

 [Context](Context.html), and provides the controls for starting and stopping itself and its associated servers.

-When using LoopBack 4, we strongly encourage you to create your own child class of `Application` to better organize your configuration and setup.
+When using LoopBack 4, we strongly encourage you to create your own subclass of `Application` to better organize your configuration and setup.

-## Making your own application
+## Making your own application class

-By making your own application instance, you can perform several additional tasks as a part of your setup:
+By making your own application class, you can perform several additional tasks as a part of your setup:
 - Pass configuration into the base class constructor
 - Perform some asynchronous wireup before application start